Hanna Barvinok: Biography

 Barvinok's family owned land in Motronivka.
-Her father was Mikhail Bilozersky, a Marshal of Nobility for the local area.
+Her father was Mikhail (or Mykhail) Bilozersky, a Marshal of Nobility for the local area.
 He had a reputation for being a freethinker and was interested in modern Ukrainian literature.
 Barvinok's mother was Paraska Hryhorivna Kostenetska, the daughter of a Cossack soldier.
 Her mother was interested in traditional Ukrainian customs and songs.

 Barvinok had brothers named Vasyl and Mykola, and sisters named Lyuba and Nadiya, who all grew up to become prominent figures in Ukraine.
 Her brother Vasyl became a Ukrainian public and literary figure.
 Her other brother, Mykola, became a folklorist and ethnographer.
 Her sister Lyuba was the muse and lover of the poet, Victor Zabila, and her sister Nadiya later became the mother of writer Nadiia Kybalchych.

-Alexandra and her sisters studied at private boarding schools, which she attended from 1834 to 1842.
+Oleksandra and her sisters studied at private boarding schools, which she attended from 1834 to 1842.

 At the age of 15, Barvinok met the writer Panteleimon Kulish in Motronivka, when he was invited there by her brother Vasyl.
 Four years later, on 24 January 1847, Panteleimon and Barvinok married.

 The newly married couple traveled to Warsaw.
 About four months after their marriage, the Brotherhood of Saints Cyril and Methodius was broken up and her husband was arrested and sent to Saint Petersburg.
 He was tried for his writing of The Tale of the Ukrainian People.

-After the arrest of her husband, Barvinok had a miscarriage and became unable to have children again.
+After the arrest of her husband, Panteleimon Kulish, she suffered a miscarriage and became unable to have children again.
 She then moved to Tula, following her exiled husband.

-From 1854 onwards, after their exile ended, Barvinok and her husband lived in Saint Petersburg.
+From 1854 onward, after their exile ended, Barvinok and her husband lived in Saint Petersburg.
 In 1883, the Kulishs settled back in Motronivka.

 When the manuscript of the Ukrainian translation of the Bible, which Kulish had been working on for 25 years, burned, she persuaded him to start working again.

 After her husband's death, Barvinok organized and memorialized Panteleimon's literary creations.
 She published his writings and compiled a multi-volume series of all of his life's works, although only five of the planned 22 volumes were ever published.
 She also established the Panteleimon Kulish Museum in his memory.

-Barvinok died on 6 July 1911 in Motronivka.
-She was buried next to her husband in her former farm in the town.
+Barvinok died on 6 July 1911, aged 83, in Motronivka.
+She was buried next to her husband at their former farm in the town.